 Classical design techniques for enhancing the illusion of life, weight, and movement in virtual worlds are taught through traditional drawing, and are applied to character design, level design, environment design, and interaction design.

-Drawing Basics and Video Game Art features a foreword by Tristan Donovan—author of Replay: The History of Video Games—and an endorsement from John Romero—cofounder of id Software and CEO of Loot Drop, Inc.—who wrote:
+Drawing Basics and Video Game Art features a foreword by Tristan Donovan—author of Replay: The History of Video Games—and an endorsement from John Romero—cofounder of id Software and CEO of Loot Drop, Inc.

 Although Drawing Basics and Video Game Art is primarily aimed at game developers of all experience levels, readers also include professionals working in film production, architecture, fine art, and non-gamers interested to learn about gaming's future, and potential as an artistic medium.